U.S. Grants Asylum To Amos Yee, Young Blogger From Singapore

 Grossman added, "The United States should comply with its obligations to protect those who are unable to return to their home countries."

 Yee fled Singapore last December; he was arrested in the U.S. after arriving in Chicago and requesting asylum.
-Since then, he has spent more than nine months in detention centers run by Immigration and Customs Enforcement.
+Since then, he has spent more than nine months in ICE detention centers.

 Millions of people have watched Yee's YouTube videos, particularly one from March of 2015 in which he proclaimed, "Lee Kuan Yew is dead — finally!" — referring to Singapore's founder who is venerated by many within the island nation for his role in shaping the country.
 In a speech that was peppered with profanity, Yee, who was then 16 years old, continued, "Lee Kuan Yew was a horrible person."